"At War with the Weather"

 Globalization and the results of interconnectedness

-For nearly three decades, the Risk Management and Decision Processes Center at the Wharton School of the University of Pennsylvania has been at the forefront of basic and applied research to promote effective corporate and public policies for low-probability events with potentially catastrophic consequences.
+For three decades, the Risk Management and Decision Processes Center at the Wharton School of the University of Pennsylvania has been at the forefront of basic and applied research to promote effective corporate and public policies for low-probability events with potentially catastrophic consequences.
 The Wharton Risk Center has focused on natural and technological hazards through the integration of risk assessment and risk perception with risk management strategies.
 After the attacks of September 11, 2001, research activities were extended to include national security issues (e.g., terrorism risk insurance, protection of critical infrastructure).

 Building on the disciplines of economics, finance, insurance, marketing, psychology and decision sciences, the Center's research program is oriented around descriptive and prescriptive analyses.
 Descriptive research focuses on how individuals and organizations interact and make decisions regarding the management of risk under existing institutional arrangements.
 Prescriptive analyses propose ways that individuals and organizations, both private and governmental, can make better decisions regarding risk.